chutientrong/Voting-System-Using-Blockchain-IOT/README.md

 - Replace `device_token` in `blockchainiot` by created `device_id`
 - Connect ESP8266/ESP32 to your PC/Laptop and upload source code
 - In `Serial Monitor` you can see ip and port such as `192.168.1.1:2000`
-- Then open new tab in explore and text your ip
+- Then open new tab in Browser and text your ip
 - Voting (See video demo)